Arunav0275/GUVI_PROJECT2/README.md

 - scikit-learn – for confusion matrix and evaluation metrics

 ## 🚀How to run
-1. Clone Repository
+1. Download or Clone this Repository.
+2. Open the .ipynb notebook on Google Colab.
-2. Install Dependencies(pip install tensorflow numpy matplotlib scikit-learn)
+3. Install Dependencies(pip install tensorflow numpy matplotlib scikit-learn).
-3. Run the notebook.
+4. Run the notebook.